ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 ![update subscription step 4](../../definitive-healthcare/azure-pipelines-cicd/images/update-subscription.png)
 ![update subscription step 5](../../definitive-healthcare/azure-pipelines-cicd/images/update-subscription-2.png)

-*Note: In case the above part does not work as expected you may follow the instructions given in the following link to manully create a service connection and update the pipeline YAML according to that.*
+*Note: In case the above part does not work as expected you may follow the instructions given in the following link to manually create a service connection and update the pipeline YAML according to that.*

 [Create an Azure Resource Manager Service Connection](./vars-readme.md)